$p$-Biset Functor of Monomial Burnside Rings: Calculation of Restriction Kernels III

 {\rm (b)} $\mathcal E_2 = \big\{ E_g \mid g\in\Phi(G) \big\}$

 {\rm (c)} $\mathcal E_3 = \big\{ E_g \mid g\not\in\Phi(G), \langle g\rangle \text{ is not maximal in } G \big\}$

 then

 With this notation and by Case (1) of the proof of Proposition \ref{pro:1Cp1Cpk}, span of $\mathcal E_1$ lies in $\mathcal K\kerlint(G)$.
-Moreover the following lemma holds. \begin{lemma} There is an isomorphism of vector spaces over $\mathbb C$. \end{lemma} \begin{proof} It is sufficient to prove that deflation to a non-trivial quotient of $G$ is injective on the span of $\mathcal E_2$ and also on the span of $\mathcal E_3$.
+Moreover the following lemma holds. \begin{theorem} There is an isomorphism of vector spaces over $\mathbb C$. \end{theorem} \begin{proof} We prove the proposition in three steps.
+In Step 1 and Step 2, we prove that deflation to a non-trivial quotient of $G$ is injective on each $Z$-orbit in $\mathcal E_2$ and also on each $Z$-orbit in $\mathcal E_3$.
+Then Step 3 proves that the images are disjoint, and hence deflation is injective on the span of the union.
+Combining these, we get that